18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * And then return back to the Terminal.

->(Don't worry.
+> (Don't worry.
 You are almost done.)

 ### Learn How To Make A Pull Request

 * Type `git status` again.

->You'll notice that it says "untracked files" followed by the name of your blog post.
+> You'll notice that `git status` shows a section for "untracked files" followed by the name of your blog post.
 Git has three stages that a file can be in: untracked, staged, or committed.
-We're about to move the file through all three stages: from untracked to staged to committed.
+Untracked means git doesn't know anything about it and will not watch for your changes.
+Your post is currently untracked and we're about to move the file through all three stages to committed.

 * Type in `git add _posts/2015-02-23-new-post.md` and hit enter.

->This moves the file from untracked the stage.
+> This moves the file from untracked the stage.
+You just told `git` to remember the changes you made to this file.

 * Type `git status` again.

->You'll now see that the file is now under changes to be committed.
+> You'll now see that the file is now under changes to be committed.

 ![Screen Shot: Git Add Post / Status](/assets/blog/github-tutorial/screenshot16.gif)

->Well done!
+> Well done!
 At this point, you've told Git that this file should be committed but you haven't committed anything.
 So you could work on other things that need to be committed, or you could commit this file right now.
 We're going to commit right now.

 * Type `git commit -m "My First Post"` followed by enter